brightway-lca/bw_timex/docs/content/getting_started/adding_temporal_information.md

 Now, if you want to consider time in your LCA, you need to somehow add temporal information.
 For time-explicit LCA, we consider two kinds of temporal information, that will be discussed in the following.

 ## Temporal distributions
-To determine the timing of the exchanges within the production system, we add the `temporal_distribution` attributes to the respective exchanges.
+To determine the timing of the exchanges within the production system, we add the `temporal_distribution` attribute to the respective exchanges.
 To carry the temporal information, we use the [`TemporalDistribution`](https://docs.brightway.dev/projects/bw-temporalis/en/stable/content/api/bw_temporalis/temporal_distribution/index.html#bw_temporalis.temporal_distribution.TemporalDistribution) class from [`bw_temporalis`](https://github.com/brightway-lca/bw_temporalis).
 This class is a *container for a series of amount spread over time*, so it tells you what share of an exchange happens at what point in time.
 So, let's include this information in out production system - visually at first:
 ```{mermaid}
 :caption: Temporalized example production system
 flowchart LR